The Leshan Giant Buddha | Fun Facts and History - Trippest's Chengdu Travel Guide

 - A halo appears: The Buddha's halo is a natural phenomenon, which is formed by the diffraction and diffused reflection of sunlight on the surface of water droplets in the clouds.

 - Outstanding drainage system: There is a cleverly designed drainage system behind the Buddha’s head and between his two ears.
 This important design aspect is the reason why the great Buddha of Leshan has not eroded despite having existed for thousands of years.
-The "spectacle" people have witnessed of having closed eyes and shedding tears is just the Buddha’s drainage system.
+The "spectacle"

 The Leshan Giant Buddha's History and Story